STIW3054/Repo1/README.md

 ## Requirments
 Program we are trying to develope will do the following:

-1.Download all java files from GitHub to your computer based on listed GitHub accounts.
+1. Download all java files from GitHub to your computer based on listed GitHub accounts.
 The list can be obtained from the TEST_FILES.
 2. The folder name or location to be downloaded to your computer will be specified (input) by the user.
 3.
 4.